techworkersco/twc-site-nl/docs/contributing.md

    - Be sure to add your motivations for the changes in the PR description.
 1. Get approval, maintainers will merge when they're happy with the changes.
 1. Celebrate 🎉

+### Regenerating styles (tailwind)

+If you are changing styles and not seeing the expected results, then you may need to run tailwind.

+1. `npm i`
+1. `npm run build`

+This will regenerate the styles from `assets/css/main.css` into `assets/css/compiled/main.css` which is used by the site when rendering.

+Note: `npm run dev` can be used if you want a watcher for tailwind. (e.g. frequent changes)